 Itsukushima Shinto Shrine on Miyajima Island

 Known as the second most famous landmark in Japan after Mt Fuji, the Itsukushima Shrine is famous for its impressive vermillion torii gate that seems to float on the water off the coast of Miyajima Island.
-Just a short ferry ride from Hiroshima, it’s best to arrive early to explore the shrine and the island during both high and low tides.
+Just a short ferry ride from Hiroshima, many travelers book Hiroshima shore excursions to visit the Itsukushima Shrine and surrounding sites.
 At low tide, visitors can walk right up to the massive gate.

 Ancient Villages of Shirakawa-go and Gokayama